antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/xml.dom.rst

 ^^^^^^^^^^^^^^^^

 A :class:`NodeList` represents a sequence of nodes.
-These objects are used in two ways in the DOM Core recommendation:  an :class:`Element` object provides one as its list of child nodes, and the :meth:`getElementsByTagName` and :meth:`getElementsByTagNameNS` methods of :class:`Node` return objects with this interface to represent query results.
+These objects are used in two ways in the DOM Core recommendation:  the :class:`Element` objects provides one as its list of child nodes, and the :meth:`getElementsByTagName` and :meth:`getElementsByTagNameNS` methods of :class:`Node` return objects with this interface to represent query results.